nf-core/hic/docs/usage.md

 ### `--chromosome_size`

-The Hi-C pipeline will also requires a two-columns text file with the chromosome name and its size (tab separated).
+The Hi-C pipeline also requires a two-column text file with chromosome name and chromosome size (tab-separated).
 If not specified, this file will be automatically created by the pipeline.
 In the latter case, the `--fasta` reference genome has to be specified.